 You are welcome to make an appointment just to have your pet’s claws trimmed.
 That way we will get to know your pet and can possibly discuss other healthcare topics.
 Contact us to make an appointment.

-Why is it important for cats and dogs to have their claws trimmed?
+Why is it important for dogs to have their claws trimmed?

 If the claws are too long, there is a danger that they will tear, sometimes even down to the nerves and blood vessels of the claw.